myspc-development/art-test/README.md

 ## Uninstall Cleanup

 When the plugin is uninstalled through the WordPress admin, all tables created by ArtPulse are removed automatically.
-The following tables are dropped along with the `artpulse_settings` option:
+Administrators can enable **Keep Data on Uninstall** under Settings → General to preserve these tables and the `artpulse_settings` option.
+Developers may also define `ARTPULSE_REMOVE_DATA_ON_UNINSTALL` in `wp-config.php` to force removal or preservation.
+When data removal is enabled, the following tables are dropped:

 - `{prefix}artpulse_data`
 - `{prefix}ap_favorites`